-Long-term monitoring of black abalone populations has been conducted throughout the California coast since the mid-1970s and continues today, providing the primary source of information on the species’ status and trends over time.
+Black abalone populations have been monitored throughout the California coast from the mid-1970s to today, providing the primary source of information on the species’ status and trends over time.
 Populations are healthy along the Central and North-Central California coast, but persist at low densities or have become locally extinct in most locations south of Point Conception.
 Since the early 2000s, however, black abalone have been observed for the first time in many years at several sites throughout Southern California and have even increased in numbers at a few locations.

 Recovering the species will involve protecting the remaining healthy populations to the north, restoring disease-impacted populations to the south, continuing long-term monitoring throughout the species’ range, and conducting research on the species’ biology and response to threats, such as disease and oil spills, to inform management and conservation actions.

-The black abalone is a marine snail with one large, oval-shaped shell and a muscular foot used to move and to attach to rocks.
-The blackish-blue shell has five to nine open holes (respiratory pores) used to breathe, remove waste, and reproduce.
+The black abalone is a marine snail with one large, oval-shaped shell and a muscular foot used to move and to hold tightly to rocks.
+The blackish-blue shell has five to nine holes (respiratory pores) used to breathe, remove waste, and reproduce.
 It also has a black-colored epipodium, an extension of the foot with tentacles used to sense the surrounding environment.

 Behavior and Diet

 Abalone are slow-moving bottom dwellers.
-They attach to rocks and other hard surfaces using their muscular foot and when disturbed, they become difficult or impossible to remove.
+They attach to rocks and other hard surfaces using their muscular foot.
+When disturbed, they become difficult or impossible to remove.
 An abalone can also use its foot to move across surfaces.
 Black abalone are generally found in rock crevices.

 Adults eat different types of algae.
 They can catch kelp drifting along the seabed or attached to rocks.
 Black abalone feed on giant kelp and feather boa kelp in southern California (south of Point Conception) habitats, and bull kelp in central and northern California habitats.